KristianKarl/ImageFind/README.md

   - Force refresh: /image/{path}?t=1690000000000
 - No results
   - Confirm --scan-dir contains .xmp files and DB path is writable.

+## Todo

+- Configurable port number for the webserver.
+- Preview rendering of videos

 ## License